Category Archives: Northern Gold Country

 Casci continues for several miles, but after it clears the lake it turns from flat to very steep and immediately turns to gravel, so at the unmistakable steepening our route turns around.

 You may notice as you ride Casci that between you and the lake is a prominent parking lot.
 It’s the day use area for the lake, and you can access it by riding into the marina parking lot, riding through the campground via an unsigned, tiny road, and out the other side.
-It’s pleasant and adds perhaps a mile to your route, and you’ll want to do it if you want to get your feet wet in the lake.
+It’s pleasant and adds perhaps a mile to your route.
+It’s one way to get your feet wet in the lake, but you don’t go there because Casci has lots of lakefront stretches that make getting to the water easy—you’ll see lots of umbrellas and cabanas.

 hike-a-bike